-Woman-for-President idea gains in favor
+The idea of a woman president gains in favor

-Princeton, NJ, Oct 28 — A woman for President of the United States?
+Princeton, NJ, Oct 28, 1949 — A woman for President of the United States?
+American voters are getting to like that idea better and better.

 Twelve years ago, they turned thumbs down on it with a resounding NO in an Institute survey.
 Today, the cause of women’s rights has advanced to the point where opinion is evenly divided on the idea of a woman for President.
+A woman in the Vice-Presidential spot gets an even more favorable vote.

 The importance of women in politics was highlighted this month when President Truman appointed America’s first woman ambassador — Mrs Eugenie Anderson of Red Wing, Minn — to be our envoy to Denmark.
 (Women have previously been appointed as ministers only).
 Having a woman for President was proposed recently by Vincent Sheean in a magazine article on the grounds that a woman as Chief Executive would be an “irresistible symbol” of America’s desire for peace.